Kids Pushing Your Buttons? 4 Steps to Take Control

 Resentment.
 Dismay.
 Frustration.
 Helplessness.
-These are often the feelings parents have when your children are pushing your buttons.
+These are often the feelings parents have when your children are pushing your buttons, or simply having a really hard time.

 Your teenager sleeps through her alarm again, insisting she can’t get up without your help.
 You find yourself extra irritated knowing that from the time you were ten, you got up with your alarm, so why can’t she?
 Again, it doesn’t feel fair that you have to do this for her.